solid/authentication-panel/proposals/HttpSig/HttpSignature.md

 Note that the core extension to "Signing HTTP Messages" occurs in exchange 2 and 3.
 1 and 2 are just preparatory moves that set up the context.

-#### 1. Setting up the context
+#### 1. The initial Request

-In (1a) the Resource server answers a request (1), by sending a 401 or 402 response with the `WWW-Authenticate: HttpSig` header.
+In (1) the Resource server answers a request ⓐ, by returning in ⓑ a 401 or 402 response with the `WWW-Authenticate: HttpSig` header.
 The `WWW-Authenticate` header is specified in §[4.1 of HTTP/1.1](https://www.rfc-editor.org/rfc/rfc7235#section-4.1).
 The `HttpSig` challenge method needs to be defined here (todo) and registered as specified in the [Authentication Scheme Registry](https://www.rfc-editor.org/rfc/rfc7235#section-5.1).

 We illustrate this with the following example.
 Alice makes a request to a resource `</comments/>` on her Personal Online Data Store (POD) at `<https://alice.name>`: